ArcBees/gwtp-eclipse-plugin/README.md

 ##Requirements
 * Google Eclipse Plugin (GPE) with the GWT features.
-* Juno, Kepler or later.
+* Juno, Kepler or newer.

 ##Download
 Alpha can be retreived from update site here: (Testing still going on)